wlatic/hassio.addons/addon-tuyagrab/tuyagrab/DOCS.md

-The End result of this addon is the following link: <a href="/local/tuyadevices.txt">Check devices</a>
+The End result of this addon is the following link: <a href="/local/tuyadevices.txt" target="_blank" >Check devices</a>

 It shows you all your Tuya account devices!!!
 Getting there is a little bit less simple.